-The authors in [12] study investigated that 31% of diagrams were incomplete with missing classes, attributes, and missing or inappropriately defined associations.
-[13] investigated different categories of difficulties perceived by the learners and found that many students face problems while constructing UML diagrams due to insufficient course material, crowded classrooms, lack of good textbooks, and user-unfriendly CASE (Computer-Aided Software Engineering) tools.
+The authors in [12] study investigated that 31% of diagrams were incomplete with missing classes, attributes and missing or inappropriately defined associations.
+[13] investigates different categories of difficulties perceived by the learners and found that many students face problems while constructing UML diagrams due to insufficient course material, crowded classrooms and lack of good textbooks and user unfriendly CASE (Computer-Aided Software Engineering) tools.

-[14] looked at the difficulties associated with creating and modeling UML diagrams from the standpoint of diagrammatic representation and reasoning.
+[14] looked at the difficulties associated with creating and modelling UML diagrams from the standpoint of diagrammatic representation and reasoning.
 Their findings demonstrate that students' abilities to quickly recognize graphical symbols and see and link pertinent visual components are hindered by UML notational features with low perceptual discriminability.
-Students (novices) cannot distinguish UML notational components that are excessively similar, in contrast to specialists who can, with practice, make much finer differences [15].
-Such individuals experience learning difficulties, and their perceptual processes slow down because they must work harder and memorize elements.
+Students (novices) cannot distinguish UML notational components that are excessively similar, in contrast to specialists who can with practice make much finer differences [15].
+Such individuals experience learning difficulties and their perceptual processes slow down because they must work harder and memories elements.

-In the literature, the focus is on identifying the students' modeling problems by providing them with textual descriptions of the system and then evaluating their models.
-Our strategy is based on hints that come with textual descriptions to create UML models so that the students can comprehend the textual content.
+In the literature, the focus is on identifying the students' modeling problems by providing them textual description of system and then evaluating their models.
+Our strategy is based on hints that come with textual descriptions, for the purpose of creating UML models, so that the students can comprehend the textual content.